 With its 15 miles of white beaches, fringed by palm trees, Ngapali has attracted visitors who look for an unspoilt coast and simply want to relax.

-We will go ashore during the afternoon and it is yours to decide whether you want to unwind on the beach or perhaps do some exercise and hike in the nearby rainforest.
+We will go ashore during the afternoon and it is yours to decide whether you want to unwind on the beach or perhaps do some exercise and hike.

 While Silver Discoverer sails along the coast of Ayeyarwady, one of Myanmar’s regions, our lecture staff will be on hand to offer a selection of informative and interesting talks and presentations.

 The Spa and Gym are other options to spend your time –and you can be pampered by our Bar and Restaurant Teams.
 The choice is yours.